sup7even/templating-skeleton/README.md

 1. yarn install
 2. run gulp default or watch task
 3. all files are merged/copied/minified in dist folder
 4. use gulp task "serve" for browsersync
+5. use gulp task "export-fluid-templates" for TYPO3 ready templates

 _KTHXBYE!_